Pooh's Grand Adventure: The Search for Christopher Robin: Reception and legacy

 Review aggregation website Rotten Tomatoes assessed an approval rating of 38% based on 8 reviews and an average score of 4.3/10.

-George Blooston of Entertainment Weekly gave the film a C grade, calling it "treacly" and criticized its lack of "grown up-wit [and] child psychology" from The Many Adventures of Winnie the Pooh.
+George Blooston of Entertainment Weekly gave the film a C grade, calling it "treacly" and lacking the "grown up-wit [and] child psychology" from The Many Adventures of Winnie the Pooh.
 David Nusair of Reel Film Reviews called the film "tedious", and Alex Sandell of Juicy Cerebellum felt that Disney "always sucked with Pooh."

 Jane Louise Boursaw of Kaboose praised the film's songwriting and animation.
 Gene Siskel and Roger Ebert gave the film "two thumbs up" on their review show as well.

 In a 2023 interview, cartoonist and animation producer ND Stevenson (Nimona) said that the film was existential, stuck with him, and made him think about "things that I wasn't ready to think about yet, or I didn't even really know the ways in which it was going to help me process things and come to terms with things as an adult".

 The song "Forever and Ever" was remixed by plunderphonics musician Pogo as "Boy & Bear" on his 2018 Ascend.